Gender Pay Gap Employer Statement

 At Charles Sturt University we are dedicated to building a diverse and inclusive workforce where every staff member feels valued and empowered.
 We strive to create a workplace culture that upholds dignity and respect, encouraging the sharing of ideas and perspectives that celebrate our differences.
 Our goal is for all staff to feel safe, supported, and able to thrive at work.

-We recognise that gender equity is a complex area, and we are committed to improving our systems and removing barriers to address gender pay equity, eliminate workplace discrimination, and educate and empower our workforce to create positive change.
-Our Workplace Diversity and Inclusion Plan 2023-2025, developed in consultation with stakeholders from all levels of the organisation, includes a range of actions designed to foster a positive, respectful, and inclusive workplace, ensuring that gender equity remains central to our inclusive culture at Charles Sturt.
+We recognise that gender equity is a complex and evolving area, and we remain committed to strengthening our systems and removing barriers that affect gender pay equity.
+Our focus is on eliminating workplace discrimination and empowering our workforce through education and meaningful action.
+Our Gender Equality Action Plan 2026–2028, developed in consultation with stakeholders across the University, outlines a program of initiatives designed to foster a positive, respectful and inclusive workplace.
+Through this Plan, we are ensuring that gender equity continues to sit at the heart of our culture at Charles Sturt University.

-We are proud to hold the Athena Swan Bronze Award, the only internationally recognised framework for gender equity, diversity, and inclusion, and we are working towards Silver accreditation through the Cygnet program.
-Additionally, we are updating and redesigning various programs and initiatives to support our female staff and those from other key diversity areas, including accessibility and neurodiversity, carers, diverse faiths and cultures, First Nations, and LGBTIQA+.
+We are proud to hold the Athena Swan Bronze Award, the only internationally recognised framework for gender equity, diversity, and inclusion.
+Additionally, we continue to update and redesign various programs and initiatives to support our female staff and those from other key priority areas, including First Nations, accessibility and neurodiversity, carers, diverse faiths and cultures, and LGBTIQA+.

 Jump to section